Recursive filter

-In signal processing, a recursive filter is a type of filter which reuses one or more of its outputs as an input.
-This feedback typically results in an unending impulse response (commonly referred to as infinite impulse response (IIR)), characterised by either exponentially growing, decaying, or sinusoidal signal output components.
+In signal processing, a recursive filter (also called an infinite impulse response filter) is a type of filter which reuses one or more of its outputs as an input.

+They allow a system to respond over a long period of time to a brief input signal, without needing to perform complex calculations on every past input.

+This feedback typically results in an unending impulse response, characterized by either exponentially growing, decaying, or sinusoidal signal output components.

 However, a recursive filter does not always have an infinite impulse response.
 Some implementations of moving average filter are recursive filters but with a finite impulse response.